 Since clopidogrel is metabolised to its active metabolite partly by CYP2C19, use of medicinal products that inhibit the activity of this enzyme would be expected to result in reduced drug levels of the active metabolite of clopidogrel.
 The clinical relevance of this interaction is uncertain.
-As a precaution concomitant use of strong or moderate CYP2C19 inhibitors should be discouraged (see sections 4.4 and 5.2).
+As a precaution concomitant use of strong or moderate CYP2C19 inhibitors should be discouraged.